Maidenhead to Cambridge train with Great Northern

 Icon of train

 Trains from Maidenhead to Cambridge run on average 6 times per day, taking around 1h 56m.
-Cheap train tickets for this journey start at £50 but you can travel from only £22 by coach.
+Cheap train tickets for this journey start at £48 if you book in advance.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.